jaki pona

 v ruin, spoil

-m bad, negative, wrong, corrupted, evil, complex
+m bad, negative, wrong, corrupted, evil

 la sadly